bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 +++

-Python provides a powerful natural language processing toolkit for handling text files.
+Python provides a powerful natural language processing toolkit for handling textual data.
 The toolkit has functions for operations like tokenizing as well as parts-of-speech identification, n-gramming, etc. In addition it contains a corpora of useful datasets like 'stopwords', 'synonyms', etc.

 #### Natural Language ToolKit (NLTK)